postsharp/Metalama.Documentation/content/conceptual/aspects/ide/live-template.md

 A _live template_ is a custom Code Action available in the code editor menu like other code suggestions or refactoring actions offered by the IDE.
 For details about using live templates, see <xref:applying-live-templates>.

 Live templates are built with the Metalama Aspect Framework.
-Instead of being executed at compile time by the compiler, they are interactively applied by the user in the editor and modify the source code.
+Instead of being executed at compile time by the compiler, they are interactively applied by the user in the editor, and they modify the source code.

 > [!NOTE]